OkeWoke/Raytracer/README.md

 ![Example image of raytraced sphere](docs/example_pathtrace2.png)
 ![Example image of raytraced Mesh](docs/example_pathtrace3.png)

-Initially this was a messy learning project in C++ to make some pretty images.
+Initially this was a messy learning project in C++ to make some pretty images, but has since involved into a scope creep toy project.

 ## Features
 - Obj file reader for triangular meshes